Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Experiment

-\paratitle{Out-of-Domain performance of MAET.} We conduct experiments about adapting mathematical ability on the general LLM through MAET, and assess the performance on out-of-domain (OOD) tasks (\ie MMLU~\citep{mmlu}, HumanEval~\citep{humaneval}, MBPP~\citep{mbpp}, and OpenbookQA~\citep{openbookqa}), which can reflect and assess different abilities of LLMs.
+\paratitle{Out-of-Domain Performance of MAEC.} We conduct experiments about adapting mathematical ability on LLaMA-3 8B through MAEC, and assess its performance on out-of-domain (OOD) tasks (\ie MMLU~\citep{mmlu}, HumanEval~\citep{humaneval}, MBPP~\citep{mbpp}, and OpenbookQA~\citep{openbookqa}).
 Results are presented in Table~\ref{generalization}.
 We can observe that the performance of LLM on all evaluation tasks has decreased through the CPT training process, and the maximum decrease has been achieved 7.32\% on the HumanEval task.
 One of the possible reasons is that LLaMA-3 has been trained on OpenWebMath during pre-training and the CPT process makes it overfit and forget the knowledge of other domains, hurting the performance on OOD tasks.
-In contrast, our proposed MAET achieves comparable and even better performance with backbone LLM in all downstream scenarios.
-Since we identify and update the key neurons related to the specific ability, the ability of LLM can be precisely enhanced, and this strategy also helps the OOD tasks needed for mathematical ability, \eg mathematical sub-tasks in MMLU and code synthesis task MBPP.
+In contrast, our proposed MAEC achieves comparable and even better performance with backbone LLM in all downstream scenarios.
+Since we identify and update the key neurons related to the specific ability, the ability of LLM can be precisely enhanced, and this strategy also helps the OOD tasks needed for mathematical ability, \eg mathematical tasks in MMLU and MBPP.